mattscilipoti/passport_scheduler/README.md

 For Developers
 -----------------

-Using Klass (internally) to represent a student's class.
+- Using Klass (internally) to represent a student's class.
+- Recommend you review the [gotchas of Rails enum](https://hackhands.com/ruby-on-enums-queries-and-rails-4-1/)

 ### Administrate (admin tool)

 - To generate for new model.
   1. Add route to 'admin' namespace
   2. `$ rails generate administrate:install`

+- Supports custom EnumField.
+Supports assigning AR enums. e.g. Klass.status

 ### Deployment